Discover a newly approved treatment option for Alzheimer’s disease

 According to the 2021 Alzheimer’s disease Facts and Figures report, an estimated 6.2 million Americans age 65 and older, one in nine, are living with Alzheimer’s disease.
 This degenerative condition of the brain is more than age-related memory loss.
 One in three seniors dies with Alzheimer’s or another dementia and it kills more than breast cancer and prostate cancer combined.
 Alzheimer’s prevalence is growing.
 By 2060, this figure is forecasted to triple.
 The risk of Alzheimer’s increases with age, yet the disease begins to develop earlier than you may expect.
 Changes to your brain can start up to 20 years before you experience symptoms; that’s why our Springfield clinic recommends Alzheimer’s medicine and lifestyle choices that are preventative in nature.

 The good news is, the earlier you take action, the more empowered you are to regain control of your health’s trajectory.
-Our clinic in Springfield is excited about the new Alzheimer’s drug that was recently approved as it can make a significant difference to your quality of life.
+Our clinic near Springfield is excited about the new Alzheimer’s drug that was recently approved as it can make a significant difference to your quality of life.
 So, don’t wait.
 Don’t leave your health to chance.

 Here’s what you need to know about the early symptoms of Alzheimer’s disease and what you can do about it.